EKaczmarek/SFML/README.md

-# Projects created using SFML library
+# Projects created using SFML (Simple and Fast Multimedia Library) library